 More time with my kids?

 Yeah, right!

 What SAVED MY BUSINESS???
 (I wanted to write that last sentence like this: WHAT SAVED MY LIFE? - but it sounded too dramatic.
 Seriously, though, something very specific did save my business and thus my life.)
 It's too simple, but it's the truth.
 And the answer is: mailing out postcards every single week to promote what we sell - postcards.
-And let me repeat something: EVERY SINGLE WEEK - in 16 years we've never missed a week.
+And let me repeat something: EVERY SINGLE WEEK, in 24 years, we've never missed a week not even during the 2008 recession or the COVID-19 craziness.

 The hardest part was figuring out how much mail I needed to send out in order to make enough income to be profitable.
-This was a very tricky formula when designed from scratch, with no road map in place, but rest assured there is a chapter in this manual [Chapter 21] devoted to that so that it will be easier for you than it was for me.
+This was a very tricky formula when designed from scratch, with no road map in place, but rest assured there is a chapter in this manual (Chapter 21) devoted to that so that it will be easier for you than it was for me.

 In that particular chapter, I cover figuring out the correct estimation of effort required to succeed with direct mail.
 (If only I had such a chapter when I was starting out!)
 Instead, I definitely learned by trial and error.
-But I figured out a formula to get close to the right amount of effort.
-By effort I'm referring to "how much money should I spend?" and "how often should I do a mailing?"
+I figured out a formula to get close to the right amount of effort.
+By effort I'm referring to "how much money should I spend?" and "how much mail should I send?" and "how often should I do a mailing?"
 I say "formula," but there is no pat answer; it's going to be different for different industries that all have different margins.

-The beautiful part about what I do is that I get to

-deal with so many (over 350) different industries.
-I've learned what works for many of these and I plan to tell you stories of success from quite a few in this manual in addition to sharing several case studies and images of the cards that are working!
+The beautiful part about what I do is that I get to deal with so many (over 350) different industries.
+I've learned what works for many of these and I plan to tell you stories of success from quite a few in this manual - in addition to sharing several case studies and images of the cards that are working!